 06 Mar.
 1947 Captain Axeldijk Sent to San Francisco to collect the ship

 27 Sep.
 1951 Captain Blommersdijk

 25 Jan.
 1952 Captain Edam Until 13 Aug.
 1953

 25 Sep.
 1954 Captain Arnedijk

 01 Jan.
 1955 Captain Arnedijk Until 16 May 1955

 17 Jul.
 1956 Captain Arendsdijk Until 15 Apr.
 1957

-Must have retired around this time as he started his career on 16 July 1916 which is 40 years with the company and would have been due for age related retirement on 04 November 1956.
+He must have retired around this time as he started his career on 16 July 1916 and 1956 gives 40 years with the company, and would have been due for age related retirement on 04 November 1956.